Login: Client | Employee

 Waiting Period

-We recommend that vaccinations be given at least one to two weeks prior to lodging, as it takes time for the antibodies to give the pet full protection against contagious diseases.
+First time vaccinations (or the last of initial booster set) should be given at least one to two weeks prior to lodging, as it takes time for the antibodies to give the pet full protection against contagious diseases.
+This policy does not apply to regular boosters.

 Acceptance of Titers